ChocPanda/aws-middleware-js/README.md

   .use(httpErrorHandler())
 ```

-Lifecycle additions:
+#### Lifecycle additions:

-Currently this is just adding an init step to the lambda function, aws-middleware-js lazily evaluates the resource and caches the result for [reuse of the execution enviroment](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html).
+Currently this is just adding an initialisation step to the lambda function, aws-middleware-js lazily evaluates the resource and caches the result for [reuse of the execution enviroment](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html).

 The lazy evaluation makes mocking/stubbing shared resources much easier for unit testing with frameworks/libraries such as [jest](https://jestjs.io/docs/en/mock-functions#mocking-modules), [sinon](https://sinonjs.org/releases/v7.3.2/mocks/), [simple-mock](https://github.com/jupiter/simple-mock#mock), etc...